 President, Kaplan Higher Education Campuses

 John Lock is President of the Kaplan Higher Education Campuses.
 His past position was that of CEO at Project Lead the Way, an organization that prepares students to be innovative leaders in STEM industries.
 Mr. Lock also served as President and CEO of the Charter School Growth Fund where he managed all aspects of its startup and operations.
 He is a successful business advisor, operational manager, hands-on private equity investor and investment banker.
 Throughout his career, mr. Lock has focused on helping people and organizations realize their potential.
 He has extensive experience managing early-stage companies and has served as CEO, CFO, COO and board member of companies that range from technology to insurance to financial management.

 Managing Director, Chiefs for Change

-Lydia is the Managing Director of Chiefs for Change at the Foundation for Excellence in Education.
-Before joining Chiefs for Change, Lydia served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
+Lydia Logan is the Managing Director of Chiefs for Change at the Foundation for Excellence in Education.
+Before joining Chiefs for Change, Ms. Logan served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
 Prior to The Broad Foundation, she held the position of Vice President and Executive Director of the Institute for a Competitive Workforce at the U.S. Chamber of Commerce where she worked with the business community on national and state policies and programs to improve early childhood, pre-k through post-secondary public education and workforce training.
-Lydia is a graduate of the University of Pennsylvania.

 Dr. Michael Lomax